Growing Bright and Beautiful Yellow Vegetables

 I have written extensively about my love of growing peppers.
 If you’ve been around here for awhile, you’ve probably heard me gush about my favorite red pepper – the big, prolific, and delicious Carmen.

-Lively Yellow Italian is another frying pepper that I have grown with success in Wisconsin.
+Lively Italian Yellow is another frying pepper that I have grown with success in Wisconsin.
 The flesh has a delicious thick wall and it’s great for both fresh eating and cooking.

 Read more in my essential guide to growing sweet peppers successfully.